CodeWithTejpratab/CodeWithTejpratab/README.md

 - 🔭 I’m currently working on an **AI productivity app**

-- 🌱 Just having fun building new things, you should too 🙃.
+- 🌱 Just having fun building new things, you should too 🙃 (P.S. you can game on Linux now!!!!!).

 - 👨‍💻 All of my projects are available on [Portfolio Website](https://rahulrportfolio.github.io/)